10 Unique Ways To Spend Mother's Day Outside

 Even if the path is flat – grab your camera and hit the trails with mom.
 There are few things better than taking in the sights and sounds of the forest with family.
 You’ll end up with so many beautiful sights to remember; plus, you can capture the special experience in photos and share it with friends and family on mother’s day (your mom will love posting about her hike on FB, too).

 Check out these great hiking caps for sun and glare protection before you hit the trails, and our totally tubulars for face coverage.
-Did you know that you can actually cut your tube in half (lengthwise) and add slits over the ears, making this not only a super reliable face mask (no slip in coverage here!) but a matching mask for you and mom?
+Did you know that you can actually cut your tube in half (lengthwise) and add slits over the ears, which will help secure it in place?
+Oh, and it's a super fun and cute way to match with mom, too, if that's your jam!
 It also offers UPF 50+ sun protection for your face.
 No sun burn for mom – or you – this Mother’s Day.

 Making a windowsill garden out of succulents is super easy in the long term and short term – not to mention how great they look throughout spring, summer and winter!
 Bonus about this activity?
 It’s a perfect way to get outside without leaving the yard (or house, if it's rainy outside).
 You can plant or place them outside in the warmer months and bring them inside throughout the colder ones.
 The best part?
 They’re easy to pot and even easier to care for.
 Learn more about how to find, choose and pot succulents here.